2022 TCFD Index

 |Disclose the metrics and targets used to assess and manage relevant climate-related risks and opportunities|

 |a) Disclose the metrics used by the organization to assess climate-related risks and opportunities in line with its strategy and risk management process.|| |

-We calculate our Scope 1 and 2 greenhouse gas emissions following the methodology of the Greenhouse Gas Protocol, using the UK Department for Environment, Food and Rural Affairs’ latest version of this guidance.
-We use International Energy Agency (IEA) emission factors for electricity consumption to calculate indirect emissions from electricity.
+We use both location-based and market-based methods based on the residual mix that quantify emissions based on emission factors per country.
+We calculate our Scope 1 and Scope 2 emissions following the methodology of the Greenhouse Gas Protocol.
+For the calculation of Scope 1 emissions, we use the UK Department for Environment, Food and Rural Affairs’ (DEFRA’s) latest version of this guidance.
+We use International Energy Agency (IEA) emission factors, Reliable disclosure systems for Europe (RE-DISS) Residual European Mix as well as US Residual Mix (Green-e Energy Emissions Rates) for electricity consumption to calculate indirect emissions from electricity.

 |b) Disclose Scope 1, Scope 2, and, if appropriate, Scope 3 greenhouse gas (GHG) emissions, and the related risks.|| |

 We currently disclose Scope 1 and Scope 2 greenhouse gas emissions.
-As part of our Global Sustainability Program, we plan to also quantify and disclose Scope 3 emissions.
+As part of our Climate Neutrality Action Plan, we plan to also quantify and disclose Scope 3 emissions.
 We are currently assessing Scope 3 emissions that arise from activities or assets that we do not own or control along our value chain.

 |c) Describe the targets used by the organization to manage climate-related risks and opportunities and performance against targets.|| |